Parable of the Renegades

 It was already stated that a [Renegade's] [Influence] will automatically trigger a specific emotion to anyone who steps within its range, but what happens if someone was already expressing that very emotion before they entered the [Influence]?
 The answer?
 They become madly driven, letting the now dominant emotion control their bodies without making them feel like anything is unusual.
 To them, it is just like following one's natural instincts.

 “Hehehehe… Boys, we just hit the jackpot!"
 The hooligan raised a hand and snapped his fingers.
 "Let's take her to the boss... after we’ve finished playing around with her, that is!"

 Right after his declaration, the hooligan charged toward Rio in a burst of speed, sprinting erratically like a madman.
 As the distance between them closed in, Rio knew what she had to do... and she couldn't help but be relieved for her failure in a peaceful closure.

 She already tried to convince the hooligans to leave her be, but her best wasn't enough.
 Fleeing was also pointless.
 Even though she was probably fast enough to outrun these people, it may lead to unnecessary attention from civilians if she managed to find an exit out of the alleyway, and with it being like a maze, who knows where the exit was.

-With her [Influence] being the one responsible for stimulating the hooligan quartet's behavior, they could no longer be negotiated with and they weren’t going to stop until they got what they want.
+With her [Influence] being the one responsible for stimulating the hooligan quartet's behavior, they could no longer be negotiated with, and they weren’t going to stop until they got what they wanted.
 Emotional triggers from an [Influence] may only be temporary but getting motivated by said [Influence] is a different story altogether.
 The only known way to stop the hooligans was to do so with force, and Rio was more than elated to oblige.

 As an assassin, Rio always made sure her targets were executed without warning and if possible, with a single strike from her katana.
 It was uncommon for Rio to break this rule.